Grill up those hamburgers (and hot dogs) this weekend because these gluten free hamburger (and hot dog) buns are the best you’ll ever have!

 - 1 large egg for egg wash

-- 2-3 tbsp melted butter for brushing onto baked rolls
+- 2-3 tablespoon melted butter for brushing onto baked rolls

 Instructions